 - Open iTunes.
 Make sure that you have the latest version.

-- Mac: From the menu bar at the top of your computer screen, choose Store > Turn On iTunes Match.
+- Mac: From the menu bar at the top of your computer screen, choose Store > iTunes Match.

 Windows: Turn on your iTunes menu bar by pressing Control and B on your keyboard.
-Then choose Store > Turn On iTunes Match.
-Learn more about iTunes for Windows menus.
+Then choose Store > iTunes Match.
+Learn more about menus in iTunes for Windows.

 - Click the Subscribe button.